 Spice Use

-Spices are central to Moroccan cooking, with a history of spice trade dating back thousands of years.
-Moroccan spice blends are renowned for their complexity, featuring ingredients like saffron, cinnamon, cumin, turmeric, ginger, black pepper, red pepper, fennel seeds, sesame seeds, coriander, parsley, thyme, and local saffron.
-These spices contribute to the unique and aromatic flavors of Moroccan cuisine.
+Spices are essential in Moroccan cooking, lending depth, aroma, and warmth to every bite.
+Moroccan spice blends are known for their complexity, often featuring ingredients like saffron, cinnamon, cumin, turmeric, ginger, black and red peppers, sesame seeds, fennel, coriander, parsley, thyme, and saffron.
+These spices, with their long history in the spice trade, create layers of flavor that linger on the palate and evoke memories of Moroccan souks.

 Meal Structure